Table of Contents[Hide][Show]

 Figuring out a process and schedule for all your content can feel like an overwhelming task.
 Trust me, I get it.
 A content calendar template is great because it gives you a place to start, and then you can customize it to fit your needs.

-That’s why we want to share a few different types of templates that you can choose from based on how you like to work.
+That’s why we want to share a two types of free templates that you can choose from based on how you like to work.
 The Trello template is based on the actual content calendar we use, so obviously it is seriously cool.

 In all seriousness, we think you may find it really useful.
 There are explainer cards throughout, so it’s clear what the purpose is of everything in there.